Skip to main content

 Frequently asked questions

 Even though severe illnesses from COVID-19 in children are not common, they can occur.
-Vaccinating children helps keep them safe by preventing severe illness.
+Immunizations can prevent severe illness as well as MIS-C and post-COVID condition.

-Even if they already had COVID-19, the vaccine can provide a stronger and longer lasting immune response.
+Even if they already had COVID-19, immunization can provide a stronger and longer lasting immune response.

 Learn more